Enailis/blog/source/_posts/DNSFS-analysis-can-you-use-DNS-instead-of-nextcloud.md

 ## let's look at the code

-now that we know all of this, we need to setup a way to make all of this work. and by "we", i mean benjojo. looking at the code of [DNSFS](https://github.com/benjojo/dnsfs/tree/master) we can see that we found *almost* the same results about the DNS servers.
+now that we know all of this, we need to setup a way to make all of this work. and by "*we*", i mean benjojo. looking at the code of [DNSFS](https://github.com/benjojo/dnsfs/tree/master) we can see that we found *almost* the same results about the DNS servers.

 ### how is that data stored?